LOGO

 about the market, the demographic, the competitor and some other

 words I don't remember from marketing class right now.
+I

 find that I spend more time talking to the client than actually designing